Rays stack lineup with righties against Ur�as in Game 4

 Tampa Bay is in the Series for the second time following a five-game loss to Philadelphia in 2008.

-Right fielder Mookie Betts led off the visiting Dodgers, followed by shortstop Corey Seager, third baseman Corey Seager, first baseman Max Muncy, catcher Will Smith, center fielder Cody Belliner, designated hitter AJ Pollock, Taylor and Hernández.
+Right fielder Mookie Betts led off for the visiting Dodgers, followed by shortstop Corey Seager, third baseman Justin Turner, first baseman Max Muncy, catcher Will Smith, center fielder Cody Bellinger, designated hitter AJ Pollock, Taylor and Hernández.

-Urías pitched three perfect innings for the win in Game 7 of the NL Championship Series last Sunday and is is 4-0 with a 0.56 ERA in one postseason start and three relief appearances.
-He allowed earned run and seven hits in 16 innings with 16 strikeouts and three walks.
+Urías pitched three perfect innings to win Game 7 of the NL Championship Series last Sunday against Atlanta and is 4-0 with a 0.56 ERA in one postseason start and three relief appearances.
+He allowed an earned run and seven hits in 16 innings with 16 strikeouts and three walks.

 Yarbrough threw 19 pitches in the World Series opener, his only action since pitching five innings against Houston in the AL Championship Series on Oct.
 13.